 Now, however, things are looking up for college students shopping for a credit card.
 Chase, one of the largest credit card companies around, has now officially re-joined the ranks of student credit card issuers.
 As a result, 6 of the 7 biggest credit card issuers in the U.S. have at least one credit card offer for college students.

-Any of these choices are good for students, but Journey Student Rewards and Bank of America Cash Rewards are probably the best two because they offer cash back rewards and don’t charge annual fees.
+Any of these choices are good for students, but Capital One Journey and the Bank of America Cash Rewards for Students are probably the best two because they offer cash back rewards and don’t charge annual fees.
 You’ll be able to get the most consistent value out of them.
 But it’s good to look at cards from networks other than Visa, too.
-Some of the best choices include Discover it® Student Cash Back and the Capital One Secured Mastercard.
+Some of the best choices include Discover it® Student Cash Back and HSBC Cash Rewards Student Credit Card.

 The easiest credit cards for students to get are student credit cards for applicants with limited or no credit history and secured credit cards, which are available to people with no credit or even bad credit.
 Since college students tend to have higher incomes in the long term, issuers are willing to extend them better offers than most people without established credit could get.
 Think of it as an investment in a student’s future financial needs, which could prove quite profitable for a bank that gets in on the ground floor.… read full answer